Integrate Constellation and UI-Kit using Pega APIs

 The user opens the questionnaire case and provides the requested information including a more detailed comment.

-When the user submits the questionnaire case, QM-177 (parent) proceeds to invoke Pega API to route the SUB-192 (UI-Kit) case back to the Approve stage.
-QM-177 then jumps back to the 'Wait for approval' step.
+When the user submits the questionnaire case, QM-177 (parent) proceeds to invoke Pega API to route the SUB-192 (in UI-Kit) case back to the Approve stage.
+QM-177 then jumps back to the 'Wait for approval' step and pause.

 QM-177 case now waits on the 'Wait for approval' step.